The Endangered 8:

 Neglect, Redevelopment

-UPDATE JUNE 2022
+UPDATE NOVEMBER 2022

-The County recently issued a Final Environmental Impact Report (FEIR) for the project, which concluded that demolition would cost more than $5 million, while continued maintenance over the next 30 years would only cost $3.9 million.
+The County recently issued a Final Environmental Impact Report (FEIR) for the project, which concluded that demolition would cost as much as $8 million, while continued maintenance over the next 30 years would only cost less than half that figure.
 Given that the primary stated goal of the demolition is to reduce County maintenance expenses, PAC*SJ sees absolutely no justification in proceeding with this shortsighted and expensive demolition plan, especially without any clear reuse plan for the site.
-On June 16th, the Santa Clara County Historical Heritage Commission (HHC) agreed with PAC*SJ and recommended denial of a demolition permit.
-The full County Board of Supervisors is expected to vote on the plan later this fall.
-PAC*SJ is currently developing an alternative reuse plan and is seeking volunteers and subject-matter experts to assist in these efforts-- please email advocacy@preservation.org for more information.
+On June 16th, the Santa Clara County Historical Heritage Commission (HHC) agreed with PAC*SJ and unanimously recommended denial of a demolition permit.

 Learn More and Take Action!